Setting up Prebid with the AppNexus Publisher Ad Server

 This page describes how to set up the AppNexus Publisher Ad Server to work with Prebid.js from an Ad Ops perspective.

-In some cases there are links to the AppNexus wiki which may require a customer login.
+In some cases there are links to the AppNexus Console Help Center which require a customer login.

 Once the Ad Ops setup is complete, developers will need to add code to the page as shown in the example Using Prebid.js with AppNexus as your Ad Server.